Good Grammar and Bad Manners

 In time, I learned to be more forgiving.
 After all, a typo is not the end of the world.
 I’ve found them in some of the most prestigious publications in print and online.
 And in the larger scope of the world, getting bent out of shape over a grammatical, orthographical, or typographical error seems pretty petty.

 Sometimes, my mistakes are brought to my attention by someone else — a friend, a friendly reader, or a complete stranger.
-These corrections have arrived via email or a comment on the post where the perceived mistake appears.
+These corrections have arrived via email or a comment on the post where the perceived mistake appeared.

 The first time this happened in the comments here at Writing Forward, I didn’t know what to do.
 This was years ago, not long after I started blogging.
 Of course, I immediately made the correction but wondered whether I should delete the corresponding comment on the post.
 Did I want to leave permanent proof that I’d made a (gasp!) mistake?